 The Company maintains self-insurance programs for its commercial general liability risk and, in certain states, its estimated workers' compensation liability risk.
 In addition, effective January 1, 2010, the Company has a self-funded insurance program for a portion of its employee medical benefits.
 Under these programs, the Company maintains insurance coverage for losses in excess of specified per-occurrence amounts.
 Estimated costs under the workers' compensation program, including incurred but not reported claims, are recorded as expense based upon historical experience, trends of paid and incurred claims, and other actuarial assumptions.
 If actual claims trends under these programs, including the severity or frequency of claims, differ from the Company's estimates, its financial results may be significantly impacted.
-The Company's estimated self-insurance liabilities are classified on the balance sheet as accrued expenses or other long-term liabilities based upon whether they are expected to be paid during or beyond the normal operating cycle of 12 months from the date of the consolidated financial statements.
-Self-insurance liabilities totaled \$6.8 million and \$7.0 million as of January 3, 2010 and December 28, 2008, respectively, of which \$2.5 million and \$2.6 million were recorded as a component of accrued expenses as of January 3, 2010 and December 28, 2008, respectively, and \$4.3 million were recorded as a component of other long-term liabilities as of January 3, 2010 and December 28, 2008, respectively, in the accompanying consolidated balance sheets.
+The Company's estimated self-insurance liabilities are classified on the balance sheet as accrued expenses or other long-term liabilities totaled \$6.8 million and \$7.0 million as of January 3, 2010 and December 28, 2008, respectively, of which \$2.5 million and \$2.6 million were recorded as a component of accrued expenses as of January 3, 2010 and December 28, 2008, respectively, and \$4.4 million were recorded as a component of other long-term liabilities as of January 3, 2010 and December 28, 2008, respectively, in the accompanying consolidated balance sheets.